-As a matter of best practice, Certificants should decline to enter into a professional relationship with a client where there is an existing conflict of interest or where a conflict of interest is likely to materialize that cannot be mitigated.
+Also as a matter of best practice, Certificants should advise their clients that they may not be able to continue in a professional relationship if a conflict materializes in the future.
+Providing such guidance to clients at an early stage in the professional relationship will increase the level of trust and respect between the client and Certificant.
+As a matter of best practice, where there is an existing conflict of interest or where a conflict of interest is likely to materialize that cannot be mitigated, Certificants should decline to enter into a professional relationship with the client.